Loudoun County Public Schools: Policy 8040 and responses

-Dismissal of Superintendent Ziegler
+Dismissal and criminal conviction of Superintendent Ziegler

-On December 6, 2022, Superintendent of LCPS Scott Ziegler was fired "without cause" and with immediate effect by a unanimous vote at a closed session school board meeting.
+On December 6, 2022, Superintendent of LCPS Scott Ziegler was fired with immediate effect by a unanimous vote after a closed session school board meeting.
 He was fired due to the school district's response to the 2021 sexual assault cases.
 Specifically, a grand jury report had concluded that Ziegler was informed about the assault on the day that it happened but he later lied about his knowledge of the event during a school board meeting the following month.
 Glenn Youngkin reacted on December 7, 2022, by tweeting "The special grand jury’s report on the horrific sexual assaults in Loudoun has exposed wrongdoing, prompted disciplinary actions, & provided families with the truth.
 I will continue to empower parents & push for accountability on behalf of our students."
 Ziegler's removal was faced with positive statements from people in Loudoun County.
-Nevertheless, because he was dismissed "without cause" Ziegler will continue to receive full benefits and his $323,000 annual salary for the next year.
+According to a source, because he was dismissed "without cause", Ziegler will continue to receive full benefits and his $323,000 annual salary for the next year.
 Three criminal charges against Zeigler were made public days later, on December 12, following a judicial order to unseal the grand jury indictments against him and a district employee.

+On 29 September 2023, a jury found Ziegler guilty of retaliating against a teacher in a separate case.
+The teacher had reported repeated sexual assaults from a student and that Ziegler had retaliated after she went public about her treatment and lack of a response from school administrators.
+In March, 2024, Judge Joseph Fleming, citing a legal error, set aside the guilty verdict.
+A move which Courthouse News Service called a "victory" for Ziegler.

+Fentanyl overdoses

+In September and October 2023, 19 students at Loudoun schools overdosed on fentanyl.
+At least four of the overdoses took place on school property at Park View High School, with medical personnel administering Narcan in three cases and CPR twice.
+LCPS officials delayed informing other parents in the school community of the overdoses for almost three weeks, prompting Virginia governor Glenn Youngkin to issue an executive order mandating public schools notify all parents within a school division of a school-related overdose occurring within 24 hours.

+Racism

+On April 5, 2025, a student from Eagle Ridge Middle School in Ashburn, under Loudoun County Public Schools, recorded and shared a video of himself bullying and yelling racial slurs at a 5-year-old Asian American boy as he was crying for mercy and help.
+The video went viral and received considerable backlash.
+School spokesman Dan Adams condemned the incident, and said that they are offering the 5-year-old boy counseling and the middle school student restorative practices.
+Loudoun County Sheriff's Office confirmed that they received a report of the incident, but they did not clarify what actions they will take.